mashedcreative/gift-aid-for-woocommerce/gift-aid-for-woocommerce/README.txt

 3. Configure the plugin in the 'Products' tab of the WooCommerce settings

 == Changelog ==

+= 1.2.1 =
+* Fixed bugs raised in https://wordpress.org/support/topic/css-and-js-not-found?replies=3.
+Fixed 404s with front-end assets and removed zero added to the AJAX response when the country is changed back to UK at the checkout.

 = 1.2.0 =
 * Refactored to comply with WordPress.org repo rules.